Complications of Diabetes and Related Health Problems

 Late symptoms of low blood sugar include:1

-Low blood sugar can result from exercise, especially in people with type 2 diabetes who are being treated with insulin or drugs that lower the blood sugar levels.1
+Low blood sugar can result from exercise, especially in people with type 2 diabetes who are being treated with insulin or other drugs that increase the risk of low blood sugar.1

 High blood sugar

-High blood sugar, known as hyperglycemia, is a hallmark of diabetes.
+High blood sugar (hyperglycemia) is a hallmark of diabetes.
 Either the body does not make enough insulin (type 1 diabetes) or the body does not respond properly to insulin (type 2 diabetes).
-Insulin is needed so glucose (sugar) can move from the bloodstream into the tissues and cells of the body, where it is used for energy.2
+Insulin is needed so glucose (sugar) can move from the bloodstream into the tissues and cells of the body, where it is used for energy or stored for later use.3

 Blood vessel damage

-If not treated, high blood sugar can have serious health complications.
-Too much sugar in the blood is like tiny pieces of sharp glass that cause tears and damage to your blood vessels.
-This can lead to large blood vessel complications, like heart disease and stroke.2
+If not treated, persistent high blood sugar can have serious health complications.
+Too much sugar in the blood can cause buildup of plaque in blood vessels and disrupt the body’s ability to relax and contract blood vessels.
+This can lead to large blood vessel complications, like heart disease and stroke.3,4

 Small blood vessel damage may also occur.
-Diseases that may be caused by small blood vessel damage from high blood sugar include kidney disease, nerve problems, and eye or vision problems.2
+Diseases that may be caused by small blood vessel damage from high blood sugar include kidney disease, nerve problems, and eye or vision problems.3

 Diabetic ketoacidosis